Armenia is occupying the Nagorno-Karabakh region and seven surrounding districts on the territory of Azerbaijan.

 - The foreign state has overall control over de facto local authorities.

-- The de facto authorities exercise effective control of a territory.
-For further information, see T. Ferraro ‘Determining the Beginning and End of an Occupation Under International Humanitarian Law’, 94 International Review of the Red Cross 885 (2012) 158 ff.
+- The de facto authorities exercise effective control over a territory.
+For further information, see T. Ferraro, ‘Determining the Beginning and End of an Occupation Under International Humanitarian Law’ (2012) 94 International Review of the Red Cross 158.

 Views of the parties and the international community

 The subjective views of the parties may be an indicator, but are not determinative for the classification of a situation.
 For further information, see 'overview-classification based on legal criteria and facts' in our classification section.
 Azerbaijan considers the region occupied by Armenia, including due to the control exercised by Armenia over the local authorities.
 See for example the statements of the Armenian representative in the General Assembly, General Assembly, 62 session, 86th Plenary Meeting, 14 March 2008, UN doc A/62/PV.86, p 2; ECtHR, Chiragov and Others v Armenia, Grand Chamber, Judgment, App no 13216/05, 16 June 2015, §§165-166.
 It holds that the de-occupation of the regions and respect of its territorial integrity is a conditio sine qua non for sustainable peace in the region.
 ‘Azerbaijani MFA issues statement on the 27th anniversary of the occupation of Lachyn’, Defence.az, 17 May 2019.
 While accepting that there is cooperation between the armed forces, Armenia denies its involvement and considers that the NRK is ‘a sovereign, independent state possessing all the characteristics of an independent state under international law.’
 ECtHR, Chiragov and Others v Armenia, Grand Chamber, Judgment, App no 13216/05, 16 June 2015, §163.
 Armenia is of the view that ‘Nagorno-Karabakh has no future as a part of Azerbaijan and whatever is the solution, it must emanate from the will of the Karabakh people’.
 Any ‘Nagorno-Karabakh conflict settlement must be based on recognition of the Nagorno-Karabakh people’s right to self-determination.’
 See Ministry of Foreign Affairs of the Republic of Armenia, Nagorno-Karabakh Issue.

 The law of military occupation is set forth in the 1907 Hague Convention (IV) Respecting the Laws and Customs of War on Land and its Annex: Regulations Concerning the Laws and Customs on Land, the 1949 Geneva Conventions (IV) Relative to the Protection of Civilians Persons in Time of War and the 1977 Additional Protocol I applicable to International Armed Conflicts.